 The orchestra performs with a conductor or a soloist/director from the violin, as was usual performance practice in the eighteenth century.

 The London Mozart Players had a large office and plenty of room but their IT system was as organised as most office desks.

 Over the years PCs and phones had been gradually added to the network and what started with a single PC became 8 PCs, one phone became 12 phones, PDU machines and faxes were added, additional printers were plugged in and the cables linking them all up ended up trailing across the floor.

 Nobody likes an untidy office and something had to be done.

-This was a great opportunity for a fresh start with their network and phone system.(our services : here) The equipment they were using was fine but the wiring that links it all together had to go.
+This was a great opportunity for a fresh start with their network and phone system, which are part of our managed IT services.
+The equipment they were using was fine but the wiring that links it all together had to go.
 With a new office we could sit down with the client and set out where desks were going to be placed and make sure each desk had its own computer data point and phone socket.

 Once the plan was drawn out, we got to work.
 We installed new data and phone points at each desk location and all the cabling could run neatly in the loft, out of the way of staff.

 The equipment used was to the highest standard.
 All of our engineers are experienced installers and all cabling is carefully tested once installed.

 The network equipment, router and network storage device were all housed in a new wall mounted cabinet.
 This keeps them secure and tidy.
 This way if there is a problem, the next engineer can quickly find the source of the problem without walking all over the building.